A visual introduction to information theory: Channel coding

 \subsection{Decoders}

-Without a proper encoder, we may incur an unnecessary loss of information in the noisy channel.
-However, even with a an optimal encoder, there remains the challenge of inferring the original message $\mathrm{S}$ from the channel output $\yrv$.
-This is the job of the \textbf{decoder}, a function or conditional probability distribution which forms an estimate of the original source message $\hat{\mathrm{S}}$.
-Encoders and decoders must be designed together, and the noise characteristics of the channel must be considered to achieve good performance.
+Even with an optimal encoder, the original message $\mathrm{S}$ must still be inferred from the noisy channel output $\yrv$.
+The \textbf{decoder} performs this inference, producing an estimate $\hat{\mathrm{S}}$ of the original source message.
+Encoders and decoders must be designed together, accounting for the channel's noise characteristics.

 The channel output will contain both source information $I(\xrv; \yrv)$ and noise added by the channel $H(\yrv \mid \xrv)$.
-A optimal decoder will get rid of the latter, mapping all noisy versions of a particular message $p(y \mid x)$ back to a correct estimate of the original message $s = \hat{s}$.
-In practice, our decoder may not be able to eliminate all of the noise $H(\yrv \mid \mathrm{S})$ or preserve all the signal $I(\hat{\mathrm{S}}; \mathrm{S})$: There may be a trade-off between these competing goals.
+An optimal decoder attempts to infer the original message from the noisy output, minimizing the probability of error.
+In practice, our decoder may not fully exploit the signal available in $\yrv$, resulting in $I(\hat{\mathrm{S}}; \mathrm{S}) < I(\yrv; \mathrm{S})$.

 Preserving the information contained in the received message $\yrv$ is necessary, but not sufficient, for estimating the correct message.
 To understand why it is necessary, consider the rate distortion curve in \textbf{Figure \ref{rate_distortion_fig}c}.
 The probability that the estimated source message is not equal to the actual source message is a valid distortion function, and the rate-distortion curve tells us that to improve the best possible average performance on this distortion function, we will need more information.
-To understand what it is not sufficient, consider that if we had a perfect decoder, we could always permute all of its predictions such that it would be wrong every time.
+To understand why it is not sufficient, consider that if we had a perfect decoder, we could always permute all of its predictions such that it would be wrong every time.
 This would give the worst possible distortion, but all the information would remain, because we could always perform the inverse permutation.